 - Discuss the services they'll provide and the fee.

-- Make sure to obtain a written contract and read it carefully before you sign it.
+- Make sure to get a written contract and read it carefully before you sign it.

-- Make sure the contract lists all the services the representative will give you and clearly states the fee, as discussed.
+- Make sure the contract lists all the services the representative will give you and clearly states the fee you discussed.

 If you're using a representative who works in Canada, you can also contact the Better Business Bureau.
-It can inform you whether it has received complaints about a citizenship or immigration consultant, lawyer or other representative.
+It can tell you if it has received complaints about a citizenship or immigration consultant, lawyer or other representative.